jundalisay/sp/content/en/research/lamarck/zoology/chapter-07.md

 ---
-title: The Influence of Circumstances on the Actions and Habits of Animals
+title: The Influence of Circumstances
+# on the Actions and Habits of Animals
 heading: Chapter 7
 description:
-a: "Lamarck"

 c: "deeppink"
 date: 2025-09-16
 weight: 45